Winegrowers Supplies - applying plain paper labels using 'wet' glue

 After printing I leave the labels in my winery for at least 24 hours, the paper stretches slightly as it acclimatises to the relatively humid conditions.
 If you don't do this the labels bulge after they are stuck on the bottle.

-I label in batches of 36 bottles, cleaning the
+I label in batches of 36 or 48 bottles, cleaning the bottles first.

 I then stick the labels on using a glue stick, wiping a strip of glue down the two vertical edges of the label.

-It's easiest to hold the bottle upside down when you position the label, so you eyes can allign the bottom of the label parallel with the bottom of the bottle.
+It's easiest to hold the bottle upside down when you position the label, so your eyes can allign the bottom of the label parallel with the bottom of the bottle.

 I then leave the bottles standing on the bench for a few hours, for the glue to dry, before putting them away in cartons.